markjosephcampbell/Deep_Learning_LSTM_Stock_Predictor/README.md

 Finally, used the testing data to evaluate each model and compare the performance.

-Use the above to answer the following:
+Used the above to answer the following:

 > Which model had a lower loss?
-The model based on closing data
+The model based on closing data had the lower loss.
 >
 > Which model tracked the actual values better over time?
-The model based on closing data
+The model based on closing data tracked the values better over time.
 >
 > Which window size worked best for the model?
+In ten test results, window size 1 was best for the closing model while window size 9 was best for the FNG model.

 - - -